 4. A few family members and friends will desert you

-The truth about divorce is that at first, most of your ex’s family and friends will isolate you since you are divorced.
+A possible truth about divorce is that at first, most of your ex’s family and friends may isolate you since you are divorced.
 Even if you’ve become too close to your spouse’s family and friends, right after the divorce, they may cut bonds.
-Being close with someone that has divorced your friend or family member is hard and awkward.
+Being close with someone that has divorced your friend or family member can be hard and awkward.

-Divorce means child custody and who gets what financially.
+Divorce often means child custody and who gets what financially.
 This is the truth about divorce.
-Painful and bitter.
+It can be painful and bitter.
 But inevitable.